cscheeder/cscheeder/README.md

 # About
-## I am Computational Biologist interested in phenotypic drug discovery and functional genomics.
-I have generated and analyzed several large-scale (> 100k conditions) data sets from high-content screening campaigns.
+I am **Computational Biologist** interested in phenotypic drug discovery and functional genomics.
+I have generated and analyzed several large-scale (> 100k conditions) data sets from **high-content screening** campaigns.
+I further analyzed RNAseq data sets and worked on the integration of multi-omics with imaging data.

 Below you will find the cloned repositories of the original repositories used for publications (e.g. HTSvis, Supp_Heigwer_2021, Supp_Schubert_2021) and some repositories from personal projects.

 <!--
 **cscheeder/cscheeder** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.